Skip to product information

 Condition: Excellent

-Based on the original work "The Schoolmaster" from 1955
+Based on the original work: 1955, "The Schoolmaster"

 BFK Rives paper

-With dry stamps of ADAGP and MAGRITTE Estate
+With ADAGP and MAGRITTE Estate dry stamps

 Artwork Description